NASCAR suspends Bubba Wallace 1 race for Las Vegas crash - WHIZ News

 Still, Wallace’s suspension for this Sunday’s race at Homestead-Miami Speedway is a rare step: Wallace is the first Cup Series driver to be suspended for an on-track incident since Matt Kenseth was parked for two races in 2015 for an incident at Martinsville.

-23XI Racing, which is owned by Denny Hamlin and Michael Jordan, did not immediately announce a replacement driver for Wallace at Homestead, though John Hunter Nemechek was a possibility.
+23XI Racing, which is owned by Denny Hamlin and Michael Jordan, is not appealing the penalty, and John Hunter Nemechek will replace Wallace this weekend.

+“23XI is aligned with NASCAR on the one-race suspension issued to Bubba and we understand the need for the series to take a clear stand on the incidents that took place at Las Vegas Motor Speedway,” the team said in a statement.
+“Bubba’s actions are not in keeping with the values of our team and partners.
+We have spoken to Bubba and expressed our disapproval of how he handled the situation.
+Bubba has made impressive strides this season and this experience is an opportunity for him to further learn and grow as a competitor in NASCAR.”

 Larson, who had been eliminated from the playoffs a week earlier, and Wallace, who did not qualify to race for the Cup title, clashed on Lap 94 at Las Vegas.
 Larson attempted a three-wide pass and Kevin Harvick in the middle dropped out of the bunch.
 Larson slid up the track toward Wallace, who did not lift off the gas to give Larson any room.
 Larson then shoved Wallace’s Toyota into the wall.